 - “I pulled and pulled on the outboard engine’s starter cord.
 It wouldn’t kick.
-The shore, with its towering condos that shadowed the water as the sun sped away to the West Coast, were shrinking dots on the horizon.
-The tide was pulling my little boat eastward, out to the Atlantic.
+The shore, with its towering condos, that shadowed the water, as the sun swiftly sank away towards the West Coast, was all shrinking dots on the horizon.
+The tide was pulling my little boat Eastward, out into the Atlantic.
 My cell phone?
 “NO SERVICE.”
 AT&T was not going to send the Coast Guard.
-Worry set in when the “Jaws” theme started playing on the theme-music channel in my head, and the sun set on the horizon.”
+Worry set in when the “Jaws” theme started playing on the theme-music channel in my head, as the sun set on the horizon.”

 - To Thine Own Self, Be True – Be yourself.
 Are you funny?
 Be funny.
 Are you serious?
 Be serious.
 Use your Characteristics List to help you frame the tone of your essay.

 - From your Life List, select an event, or series of related events, that will help you tell a story that is emblematic of you, how you handle life, that gives you the opportunity to show, rather than tell, how your habits and characteristics that you listed WORK.
 If you’re mellow, neurotic, funny, crazy, whatever SHOW IT THROUGH THE NARRATIVE.
 PUT US IN THE MOMENT OF THE STORY.

 - Instead of “I’m OCD,” try: “Every brush, on my dressing table, has its place, and purpose.
 Each has to be exactly in the right place.
 My mom borrowed one, once, and didn’t bring it back.
 I just stared and stared at the hole.
 I got madder and madder, at this disruption in the personal cosmos of my room.”